Eagle 1968 Indy car-by-car histories

 Driven by: Bobby Unser, Steve Krisiloff, Jim McElreath and Mike Mosley.
 First race: Continental Divide (R7), 28 Jun 1970.
 Total of 4 recorded races.

 I am hugely grateful to Michael Ferner, Simmo Iskül and 'gbl' for the heroic job they have done untangling the layers of misinformation that have built up around these cars, and successfully separating the Watson-built cars and the 1967 Eagles so we could finally see the full picture of the 1968 Eagles.
-Thanks also to John Zimmermann for providing details of chassis numbers from AAR archives; to Bryan Jedinak, Steve Zautke and Tom Schultz for their help; to Chris Wilke for information about the car that stayed with the Wilke family and information on the cars in the Unser and IMS museums; to Justin Gurney for information about AAR's car; to Jacques Dresang for information on his monocoque; and to Glenn Snyder, Jim Gorman, Paul Castagnoli, Patrick Heaney, Steve Noffke, Ian Blackwell and Jaci Starkey for the use of their photographs.
+Thanks also to John Zimmermann for providing details of chassis numbers from AAR archives; to Jason Vansickle, the Indianapolis Museum's Curator of vehicles, for his help on the museum's ex-Bobby Unser car; to Bryan Jedinak, Steve Zautke and Tom Schultz for their help; to Chris Wilke for information about the car that stayed with the Wilke family; to Justin Gurney for information about AAR's car; to Jacques Dresang for information on his monocoque; and to Glenn Snyder, Jim Gorman, Paul Castagnoli, Patrick Heaney, Steve Noffke, Ian Blackwell and Jaci Starkey for the use of their photographs.

 These histories last updated on .